|

 2 Replace number with override.

-Equation captions are centered irrespective of the
+mm centers equation captions irrespective of the alignment

-alignment of any enclosing display.
+of any enclosing display.

 Specifying ref-name stores the equation number as if by

 “.SETR ref-name \n[Ec]”.
-Recognition of this argument is
+Recognition of this argument is a

 EF ["'left'center'right'"]